About residential care

 - Dementia units — care for people suffering from dementia or other mental illnesses, and who could be a risk to themselves or others.

-- Psycho-geriatric units — are secure, and care for people who have difficult behavioral problems, including severe dementia or addictions, and need a high level of specialist nursing care.
+- Psycho-geriatric units — are secure, and care for people who have difficult behavioural problems, including severe dementia or addictions, and need a high level of specialist nursing care.

 Contracts with DHBs